RobinNagpal/dodao-ui/tasks/all-tasks.md

 when we release the extension, we can show a link to the extension - Sami
 - [ ] Remove back arrow from the clickable demo page - Sami
 - [ ] Check the move up and move down of steps.
 Make sure the accordian is not closed when we move up or down - Sami
+- [ ] tooltips are not appearing correctly for the new iframe changes
+- [ ] upon selecting an html capture,  we can border it with a different color (primary color) / tick can be of primary color
+- [ ] redundant Step # in edit stepper
+- [ ] modal's cross button outline getting cutoff - (clickable demo view)

 # Signup/Login on Tidbitshub
 - [ ] On the single section Modal - make it transparent(may be 50% or something) - Dawood
 - [ ] On create pace modal the space is too much, and we should add a placeholder - Dawood